matteoceschia/ImageSegmentationClustering/README.md

 into collections of tracker pixels and numbered as clusters in a map container.

-## Algorithms: (D) Simple Fit Filter

-This filter is the first bit of the algorithm that is not(!) geometry agnostic.
-Too many special cases of clusters pass the graph clusterer which are either not due to a single particle or should be broken up into simpler segments.
-It is at this point that simple geometry assumptions help a lot with progress.
-Fortunately, expected structures in SuperNEMO are simple, lines and helices and it is these two assumptions that finish of the clustering by filtering non-acceptable clusters at this stage.

-Note that fitting here takes place in the simplest possible way and has nothing to do with subsequent track fitting algorithms.
-The purpose is quite different and so are the methods.
-ROOT fitting is employed on image data, i.e. tracker pixels.
-No geiger cell radius information is used.
-The fitted data consists of integer pixel coordinates with cell size error bars in x, y and z, all stored in a TGraphErrors object.
-A line and a helix (in case a magnetic field is set) are fit and the fit assessed as mildly acceptable or not.

-Bad structures passing to this level of clustering fail fitting in most cases or are fit extremely badly.
-Therefore the quality criterion to filter clusters is quite mild but with respect to structures that should not progress, it is in fact quite harsh.
-The simple fit filter hence ends the clustering and all surviving clusters are stored in the TCD data bank.
-Unclustered hits are by definition of the clusterer not possible.

-As stated at the beginning, purity of clustering is not the target.
-Purification, getting rid of surplus or wrong clusters is meant to take place later.
-This clusterer should be relied on that the true clusters are in the output set.

 ## Utilities

 The image segmentation library contains three utility objects which might or